-The VHEC plans to offer on-site guided exhibition tours and workshops through the exhibition effective October 4, 2021, depending on provincial health guidelines.
+The VHEC will offer on-site guided class tours & workshops through the exhibition starting October 25, 2021, following provincial health guidelines.
 Proof of vaccination for COVID-19 is required to enter the building.

 Format: This two-hour school program consists of an interactive tour through the current exhibition, Treasured Belongings: The Hahn Family & the Search for a Stolen Legacy, and an interactive workshop in the education room, both facilitated by a VHEC docent.

 - Critical and creative thinking: prompted by discussion questions and interactive teaching practices